-The School encourages the establishment of good teacher/pupil relationships and support for the School’s values through a system of recognitions and rewards which are designed to promote a calm, disciplined learning environment.
+The School encourages the establishment of good teacher/pupil relationships and support for the School’s values through a system of recognition and rewards which are designed to promote a calm, disciplined learning environment.
 Where a pupil’s behaviour falls below the standard expected and/or a pupil fails to comply with the School’s Behaviour Policy, an appropriate sanction will be applied.

 SANCTIONS FOR BREACHES OF DISCIPLINE

 The teacher is responsible in the first instance for dealing with minor infringements, such as lateness, casual rudeness in class, late or poorly completed work.
-This is dealt with through the schools Power of Choice Reward system.
+This is dealt with through the schools' Power of Choice Reward system.
 The pupil may be brought back at lunch break or another time during the school day or be placed in an Academic Detention.

 The Head may issue an exclusion (permanent or fixed period) for a pupil, for very serious indiscipline, or for less serious offences where behaviour issues have been repeated.
 The nature of the exclusion will be determined by the circumstances of the pupil concerned.
-If a fixed term exclusion is ineffective, the School may decide to permanently exclude the pupil.
+If a fixed-term exclusion is ineffective, the School may decide to permanently exclude the pupil.